adinasarapu/adinasarapu.github.io/_posts/2023-02-20-blog-somalogic-proteomics.md

 | SRM/MRM				| MS (LC–MS–MS) 	   | 15 µL			  | Plasma, tissue/cell, dried blood spots 				   	               |
 |----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|

-The SomaScan Assay v4.1 measures simultaneously ~6,600 unique human proteins in a single sample (see **Table 2**).
-Those protein targets were evaluated by ~7,300 aptamers called SOMAmers (Slow Off-rate Modified Aptamers).
-SOMAmers are short single-stranded DNA molecules, which are chemically modified to specifically bind to protein targets.
-The SOMAscan assay measures native proteins in complex matrices by transforming each individual protein concentration into a corresponding SOMAmer reagent concentration, which is then quantified using DNA microarrays.
-SOMAmer reagents are selected against proteins in their native folded conformations and are therefore generally found to require an intact, tertiary protein structure for binding.
+The SomaScan Assay v4.1 enables the simultaneous measurement of approximately 6,600 unique human proteins in a single sample (see **Table 2**).
+This is achieved using around 7,300 aptamers known as SOMAmers (Slow Off-rate Modified Aptamers).
+SOMAmers are short, chemically modified single-stranded DNA molecules designed to specifically bind to protein targets.
+The assay quantifies native proteins in complex samples by converting each protein's concentration into the corresponding SOMAmer reagent concentration, which is then measured using DNA microarrays.
+SOMAmers are selected to bind proteins in their native, folded states, typically requiring an intact tertiary protein structure for effective binding.

 **Table 2**.
 The 7k SomaScan Assay v4.1 panel (7,596 aptamers mapping to 6,414 unique human protein targets).